Reporting & Presenting

 Peer Group Comparisons for the ALLL

 For this ALLL benchmarks to be significant, however, requires the institution to have a valid and comparable peer group from which the benchmark allowance to total loans is calculated.
-In a recent Sageworks User Group, Sageworks consultants and attendees discussed meaningful peer groups as they related to portfolio management.
+In a recent Abrigo User Group, Abrigo consultants and attendees discussed meaningful peer groups as they related to portfolio management.

 As a result of ASU 2010-20, all banks that have audited financial statements must provide disclosure reports to their examiners.
 The main objective of disclosure reporting is increased transparency to financial statement users about institutions’ allowance for credit losses and the credit quality of their financing receivables.